Midtrans/advanced-faq-site/faq-general.md

 Merchant should inform customer to contact their card issuer support center, they should explain in details that they are unable to do online transaction and did not receive 3DS / OTP.
 Also inform the error message displayed on the page if any.
 Make sure they explain about the issue is for online transaction, because in some cases card issuer support center might only check the card issue for offline transaction and tell customer the card is fine and able to transact.

-### Merchant don’t want to pass real `customer_details` data to Midtrans, is there any consequences? how should merchant do?
+### Merchant don’t want to pass real "customer_details" data to Midtrans, is there any consequences? how should merchant do?
 There is no legal or business constraint if merchant want to do that.
 But there might be technical consequences in terms of how Midtrans Fraud Detection System (FDS) works.
 Few sample cases are:
 - FDS have blacklist database of online fraudster, if customer is a fraudster, and merchant pass fake email, fraud might not be detected.